-Application for 1915(c) HCBS Waiver: Draft IN.007.05.00 - Jul 16, 2025 Page 193 of 323 Appendix C: Participant Services C-3: Waiver Services Specifications Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
+Application for 1915(c) HCBS Waiver: IN.0387.R04.08 - Jul 01, 2024 (as of Jul 01, 2024) Page 215 of 347 Appendix C: Participant Services C-3: Waiver Services Specifications Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
 Appendix C: Participant Services C-4: Additional Limits on Amount of Waiver Services a.
 Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of t limits on the amount of waiver services (select one). he following additional Not applicable - The state does not impose a limit on the amount of waiver services except as C-3. provided in Appendix Applicable - The state imposes additional limits on the amount of waiver services.
-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the bincluding its basis in historical expenditure/utilization patterns and, as applicable, the processe that are used to determine the amount of the limit to which a participant's services are subject; be adjusted over the course of the waiver period; (d) provisions for adjusting or making except on participant health and welfare needs or other factors specified by the state; (e) the safeguar when the amount of the limit is insufficient to meet a participant's needs; (f) how participants amount of the limit. (check each that applies) es and methodologies (c) how the limit will stions to the limit based ds that are in effect Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver authorized for one or more sets of services offered under the waiver.
-Furnish the information specified above. r services that is Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount authorized for each specific participant.
-Furnish the information specified above. nt of waiver services
+Indicate whether the waiver employs any limits on the amount of waiver services (select one). of the following additional Not applicable - The state does not impose a limit on the amount of waiver services excep C-3. t as provided in Appendix Applicable - The state imposes additional limits on the amount of waiver services.
+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) to including its basis in historical expenditure/utilization patterns and, as applicable, the proof that are used to determine the amount of the limit to which a participant's services are subset be adjusted over the course of the waiver period; (d) provisions for adjusting or making early on participant health and welfare needs or other factors specified by the state; (e) the safety when the amount of the limit is insufficient to meet a participant's needs; (f) how participal amount of the limit. (check each that applies) cesses and methodologies ject; (c) how the limit will exceptions to the limit based guards that are in effect Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of we authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above . aiver services that is Prospective Individual Budget Amount.
+There is a limit on the maximum dollar an authorized for each specific participant.
+Furnish the information specified above. mount of waiver services